 Customization: Looking inward to play your strengths

 Building a competency model for future success requires more than listing the traits or motives desired within a certain job role.
-In fact, a 2011 article mentions that if competency models have fallen short of their goals, it is because too many organizations decide to create just one model or buy an “off-the-shelf” model for the entire organization, thereby failing to recognize the unique aspects of their own strategy, culture and values.
+If competency models have fallen short of their goals, it may be due to too many organizations deciding to create just one model or buying an “off-the-shelf” model for the entire organization, thereby failing to recognize the unique aspects of their own strategy, culture and values.

-The article then goes a step further, comparing this method to taking another company’s logo, tweaking it a bit, and calling it your own.
-Competency models defined in this way will provide clear direction on how to be successful in another company and will result in poor linkage to results and poor alignment with strategy.”
+This method can be compared to taking another company’s logo, tweaking it a bit, and calling it your own.
+Competency models defined in this way may provide clear direction on how to be successful in another company, but result in poor linkage to results and poor alignment with your organization’s strategy.

-We cannot deny that generic tools are critical to the competency modeling process, as they serve as a guideline, a starting point in your development process.
+But, generic tools can be critical to the competency modeling process, as they serve as a guideline, a starting point in your development process.
 After all, by utilizing the tools at your disposal, you save considerable time and money.
 But the competency modeling process involves more than listing ‘desirables’ on paper.
 It entails looking inward, at where your organization is, what it intends to accomplish, your competitive landscape, and the obstacles that may stand in your way over time.

 There are as many ways to learn to build a truly valuable and viable customized competency model for your organization as there are applications to modeling: succession planning, performance management, recruiting, training and development, etc.

 Read more in this post: Tailor job competency models to your organization’s vision, mission, and shared values